03/2019 // Dennis Müller

 My employer, Alpina, gave me almost three months off for the adventure of my life.
 Three months by bike through and around the South Island of New Zealand: madness.
 And in the end everything happened really quickly: Flight booked, panniers packed, last working day ticked off.
 Off I went to Christchurch, the starting point of my trip.
 When my feet first stepped on New Zealand soil, I was incredibly nervous.
 The view from the plane offered glimpses of the New Zealand landscape.
 And one thing became very clear: there are mountains here.
 Lots and lots of mountains.
 Actually I couldn’t spot one single flat place down there.
 Looking down at that, doubts quickly began to surface in me whether I had bitten off more than I could chew with my plans.
 But it was too late to back down now anyway.

 I had prepared for this trip for about three months.
 Which bike do I take?
 Which tent will fit in the small panniers?
 How many underpants do I need?
-And of course: Where am I even going to go?
+And of course: Where to visit?
 These and a thousand other thoughts had been buzzing through my head almost every day.
 And then came the moment when the knot in my head finally came undone.
 The first breath of New Zealand air.
 The first turn of the crank.
 Ease, independence, freedom.
 Everything felt right in me.
 This is exactly why I came here.
 From now on everything just comes as it does.
 The long preparation is over, now only one thing matters: Cycling.
 Via Darfield, Geraldine and Fairlie I started off towards Burkes Pass.
 There the first mountain lay in wait for me and my 30 kilos of luggage.
 I was incredibly slow.
 The speed I was going even the timid sheep at the roadside didn’t shy away.
 Beads of sweat ran down my temples and my legs burned.
 And yet I was so happy.
 The air smelled of dry pine needles.
 Insects buzzed around me.
 Bright blue sky.
 Glorious.
 This was followed by the "Alps To Ocean Cycleway" - a marked cycle path.
 In other words: off the road and onto the gravel, home of my bike, the Grandurance Elite of Bergamont.
 That section was 306 kilometres long.
 From Lake Pukaki, filled to the brim with turquoise glacier water, to Oamaru, home of the dwarf penguins on the east coast.
 It wasn’t a route to take on alone.

 Fighting wind and weather